underwatergrasshopper/poe_exp_after_dot/README.md

 `character/` if folder where measure entries are stored for specific characters.

-# Hot to run tests
+# How to run tests

 All following actions are taken from project folder.